jarednorman/good_luck_wizard/README.md

-**good Luck, wizard**. you're going to need it. not least of all because this is an _extremely_ unfinished game. not really a game at all, yet. come back later.
+**good luck, wizard**. you're going to need it. not least of all because this is an _extremely_ unfinished game. not really a game at all, yet. come back later.

 if you absolutely must try it, you can install it with `gem install